danielgross/taxeval/README.md

 # TaxEval

-In this repo you'll find some evals for LLMs for tax questions.
+In this repo you'll find some LLM evals in the tax domain.
 Here are the results as of today:

 |    | Model                     | Score   |
 |---:|:--------------------------|:--------|